 Being able to envision what a new product or the next product version should look like and do is essential for getting there.
-Traditionally, organizations tend to carry out extensive market research, product planning, and business analysis activities up front resulting in a product concept or a market requirements specification.
-Some fall into the other extreme: They rush into the first sprint without having thought about the product’s customers and users and its value proposition.
+Traditionally, organisations tend to carry out extensive upfront market research, product planning, and business analysis activities resulting in a product concept or a market requirements specification.
+Some fall into the other extreme: They rush into development without having carefully thought about the product’s target market and its value proposition.

 Neither of these two approaches is desirable.
 The first one ignores the likelihood of change.
 It assumes that customer needs and how they are best met can be correctly predicted upfront rather than viewing flux and unpredictability as dominant factors in software development.
 The latter leaves the team without a common goal making it virtually impossible to understand what it takes to develop a successful product.
-Since envisioning the product results in a product vision in Scrum, looking at the product vision will help us understand what visioning should comprise in an agile context.
+This post discusses creating a vision and product strategy and iteratively validating the strategy to maximise your chances of creating a successful product.

-- Who is going to buy the product?
-Who is the target customer?
-Who is going to use the product?
+- Who is going to use the product?
 Who are its target users?
+Is anybody going to buy the product?
+If so, who are the target customers?

 - Which product attributes are critical for meeting the needs selected and therefore for the success of the product?
 What will the product roughly look like and do?
 In which areas is the product going to excel?